Should You Write Your Boss a Thank-You Note for Your Salary Raise?

 Congratulations on your new promotion, superstar!
 I’ve got answers to all your burning questions about handwritten thank-you notes you may or may not (but probably will) want to send.

 Must you always write a thank-you note?
 Yes!
 Well, no, actually; it isn’t that simple.

 If your work bonus is the result of an expected, annual raise, you may safely forego the note of appreciation, especially if the raise is automatically applied as part of a collective agreement or you work in a large organization where there is a standardized process for administering salary increases.

 If, however, your bonus is recognition of your (and your team’s) hard work and is unexpected positive feedback, then writing a thank-you note for that bonus or wage increase is appropriate.

 As much as you deserved that raise, proper acknowledgement of your bonus or job promotion can further your career, too.

 Writing a thank you note doesn’t have to be complicated.
 Treat others well and they will reciprocate.

 Without further ado, check out these templates of thank you notes for your bonus or raise at work:

-Template for a Thank-You Letter for a Workplace Bonus
+Template for a Thank-You Letter to Boss for a Workplace Bonus

 While you’re basking in the glow of the validation that comes with a shiny new title or role or moolah, take a moment to consider how you got there, who might’ve helped you along the way, and how you can acknowledge that support.
 Then write it out.